KenN7/argos-python/README.md

 # ARGoS Python Wrapper

-This repository lets you write [ARGoS3](https://github.com/ilpincy/argos3) controllers, loop functions, and Qt user functions in Python.
+This repository lets you write [ARGoS3](https://github.com/ilpincy/argos3) controllers, loop functions, and Qt user functions in Python, and then run experiments without recompiling C++.

-ARGoS experiments can then be run without recompiling C++ every time experiment logic is changed.

-The wrapper is implemented in C++ and uses Boost.Python behind the scenes to bridge ARGoS interfaces into Python objects.
+The wrapper is implemented in C++ and uses Boost.Python to bridge ARGoS interfaces into Python objects.

-Note: This branch is distinct from other variants of the wrapper because it does not use Python subinterpreters.
-All Python scripts run in the main interpreter with separate namespaces.
-That improves compatibility with Python packages that do not fully support subinterpreters, including NumPy and ROS 2 Python libraries.
+Note: This branch is distinct because it does not use Python subinterpreters.
+Scripts run in the main interpreter, improving compatibility with Python packages such as NumPy, ROS 2 Python libraries and many others.

 ## Dependencies